learn-co-students/html-fundamentals-html-links-lab-houston-web-102819/README.md

 # HTML Links

+## Learning Goals

+1. Review how `a` tags are structured and implemented
+2. Practice the use of `a` tags to create different types of links

-## Problem Statement
+## Introduction

 Links, also known as _hyperlinks_, put the _web_ in _World Wide Web_: many
 millions of HTML pages, connected together through _links_.
 In this lab, we will be discussing links in HTML and applying what we've learned.

-## Objectives

-1. Review how `a` tags are structured and implemented
-2. Practice the use of `a` tags to create different types of links

 ## Review How `a` Tags Are Structured And Implemented